-CNCS anticipates making multi-year grant awards.
-CNCS generally makes an initial award for the first year of operation, based a on one-year project period.
+CNCS anticipates making three-year grant awards.
+CNCS generally makes an initial award for the first year of operation, based on a one-year project period.
 Continuation awards for subsequent years are not guaranteed; they depend upon availability of appropriations and satisfactory performance.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 For more information or a printed copy of related material(s), email AmeriCorpsGrants@cns.gov.
 CNCS also offers live text chat at www.NationalService.gov/contact-us.

 For technical questions and problems with the eGrants system, call the National Service Hotline at (800) 942-2677.
 The general public hours for the National Service Hotline are as follows:

 - Mon - Fri, 9 am – 7 pm ET (Jan, May, June, July, Aug, Sept)

 - Mon - Thu, 9 am – 7 pm ET (Feb, Mar, Apr, Oct, Nov, Dec).